-Early Morning: WWT London Wetland Centre and the Thames Path
+Early morning: WWT London Wetland Centre and the Thames Path

 Enjoy a scenic start to the day with a stroll through the picturesque riverside neighbourhood of Barnes, where you'll find wildlife oasis WWT London Wetland Centre.
 See how many birds you can spot by the lakes and ponds, and make sure to stick around until 11am to watch Asian short-clawed otters being fed.
 There’s a cafe on site to grab a coffee and quick bite for breakfast.

-Follow the Thames Path – a trail that runs from the Thames from its source to the Thames Barrier – from Barnes and Putney, which forms part of the route for the annual Oxford and Cambridge University Boat Races.
+Follow the Thames Path – a trail that runs along the Thames from its source to the Thames Barrier – from Barnes and Putney, which forms part of the route for the annual Oxford and Cambridge University Boat Races.

-Late morning: Coca-Cola London Eye
+Late morning: London Eye

 Lunch: Tower Bridge

 Walk across Westminster Bridge and admire Big Ben on the way to Westminster Pier.
-Hop back on the MBNA Thames Clippers; or switch to a leisurely City Cruises boat for a trip down the Thames to Tower Pier, and soak up the sights along the way, including the Millennium Bridge and St Paul’s Cathedral.
+Hop back on the Thames Clippers; or switch to a leisurely City Cruises boat for a trip down the Thames to Tower Pier, and soak up the sights along the way, including the Millennium Bridge and St Paul’s Cathedral.

-Early Afternoon: Tower Bridge and HMS Belfast
+Early afternoon: Tower Bridge and HMS Belfast

-Next, walk over to the Tower Bridge Exhibition and explore the insides of this iconic London landmark.
+Next, walk over to Tower Bridge and explore the insides of this iconic London landmark.
 Time your visit to see the bridge lift as it lets large boats pass underneath (check ahead as times change daily).

-After all that exploring it’s time to relax and enjoy a scrumptious afternoon tea aboard City Cruises’ boat.
+After all that exploring it’s time to relax and enjoy a scrumptious afternoon tea aboard City Cruises boat.
 Sit back and tuck into delicious sandwiches, cakes and scones with clotted cream and strawberry jam.
 Treat yourself to a glass of champagne as you listen to live commentary on sights along the river.

-Evening: Emirates Air Line Cable Car
+Evening: Emirates Air Line cable car

-There’s time for one more boat trip along the river before the day is out, as you take a MBNA Thames Clipper from Tower Pier to North Greenwich Pier.
+There’s time for one more boat trip along the river before the day is out, as you take a Thames Clipper from Tower Pier to North Greenwich Pier.
 From here, use your Oyster card to board the Emirates Air Line cable car for one of its extended Night Flights from 7pm.
 You’ll be able to spot The O2, Canary Wharf, the Royal Docks and Queen Elizabeth Olympic Park as the sun goes down during the 25-minute return trip.

-Dinner With a View
+Dinner with a view

 After a fun day by the water it’s time for a drink and some food.
 The Avenue at The O2 is lined with family-friendly restaurants and bars.
 Alternatively, soak up stunning views of the river as you enjoy traditional British fare at Scoff & Banter Canary Wharf.

-For a more leisurely boat trip along the Thames, City Cruises has a River Red Rover all-day hop on, hop off pass with guided commentary of the many sights along the way.
+For a more leisurely boat trip along the Thames, City Cruises has a River Red Rover all-day hop-on hop-off pass with guided commentary of the many sights along the way.
 Adrenaline seekers may prefer a speedboat tour for an exhilarating river experience.